Alphabet

 Why learn the alphabet first?

 The alphabet should be the very first thing you learn when starting Ukrainian.
 It's the foundation for everything else.
-Once you know it, the entire langauge becomes accessible.
+Once you know it, the entire language becomes accessible.

-Even though it can seem intimidating at first, it's surprisingly approachable.
+Even though it might look intimidating at first, it's surprisingly approachable.
 You can become familiar with how the letters look, sound, and are written in just a few hours, and start recognizing them intuitively within a few weeks.

 A major reason for this is that Ukrainian is a highly phonetic language: words are pronounced the way they're written.
 For the most part, each letter corresponds to a single sound, and that sound stays consistent — unlike English, where one letter can represent several different sounds.

 Beginners who skip the alphabet often rely on English-based transliteration.
-I strongly recommend avoiding it.
-It's rarely used in real life or in learning material, and relying on it will only make it harder to transition to authentic material later.
+This is a mistake, and I strongly recommend avoiding it.
+Transliteration is rarely — if ever — used in real life or in learning materials, and relying on it only makes it harder to transition to authentic material later.

-Knowing the alphabet, on the other hand, opens the door to all of the resources you'll use to learn Ukrainian - textbooks, dictionaries, podcasts, videos, and of course the material here on Looping Ukrainian!
+Knowing the alphabet, on the other hand, opens the door to all the resources you'll use to learn Ukrainian — textbooks, dictionaries, podcasts, videos, and the material here on Looping Ukrainian.

 The Ukrainian alphabet

 The Ukrainian alphabet is based on the Cyrillic script.
-When first learning it, your goal is to familiarize yourself with how each letter looks and sounds.
+Your first priority is to familiarize yourself with how each letter looks and sounds.

 Fortunately, a good portion of the alphabet will feel familiar.
 Many letters are "true friends" — they look and sound the same as their Latin counterparts.
 Others are "false friends" — letters that look familiar but represent different sounds.
 And a handful are "strangers" — letters that don't exist in the Latin alphabet at all.

-You don't need to memorize these categories, but it's reassuring to know that the alphabet won't be completely foreign to you as a native English speaker.
+You don't need to memorize these categories; they're simply a helpful way to see that Cyrillic won't be completely foreign to you if you're a native English speaker.

 You also don't need to learn the names of the letters unless you want to.
-They can be useful in certain situations, but they're not essential for communicating at the beginner stage.
+Knowing them can be useful in certain situations, but they're not essential for communicating at the beginner stage.

-Here's a brief look at the alphabet itself.
+Here's a brief overview of the entire alphabet.

 The Ukrainian alphabet includes 33 letters: